yoavsc0302/fashion-items-AI-classifier-web-app/README.md

 ## Project Overview

-This project is an AI-powered image classification web application that can classify fashion items into categories such as T-shirts, trousers, dresses, etc. It leverages a pre-trained neural network model, hosted with TensorFlow Serving, to predict categories of fashion items from the Fashion MNIST dataset.
-The app is built using Flask for the web framework, and the machine learning model is integrated via an API.
+The Fashion Items AI Classifier Web App is an end-to-end machine learning solution designed to classify fashion items from user-uploaded images.
+The project integrates a custom-trained TensorFlow model into a Flask web application, enabling real-time image classification.
+The web app utilizes Docker for containerization, ensuring consistent deployment across environments.
+The model is served via TensorFlow Serving, and the entire application is deployed on AWS Elastic Beanstalk, providing scalable and reliable hosting.

+This project demonstrates expertise in key technologies such as TensorFlow for model development, Flask for the web interface, and Docker for containerization.
+It also highlights knowledge of MLOps principles, particularly in model serving and cloud deployment.
+By creating and deploying this project, I gained hands-on experience with the full lifecycle of AI model management, including training, deployment, and real-world inference.

 ## Features